 Individuals with a master’s degree in theological studies (M.A., M.Div., etc.) may audit courses as Continuing Education without being admitted as a student.

 As an Continuing Education auditor, you receive no credit for the courses in which you enroll.
 Assigned work is not required, including homework and papers, and you are not obligated to purchase either the required or recommended books from the course’s assigned Book List.
-Only the course audit fee applies; there is no application fee.
-Simply complete and submit a CE Audit Form.
+Only the audit fee of $245 per course applies; there is no application fee.
+Simply complete and submit a CE Audit Form (one form per course).

 The fee for each course in which an auditor enrolls is $245.
 This applies to both of the above auditing paths.